Translate

 Trying to level out those surfaces and add texture to the wall so the edges don't stand out

 It takes hours for each layer to dry so this was a multi-day project.
 It's not something you can do in one day.
 Once the layer was dry I would sand it with 200 to 400grit sandpaper, wipe the wall down with a dry towel to get off the dust, and apply more coats as needed.
+The moisture in the joint compound will soak into the hardboard panels and it'll be somewhat humid and you can smell it before the compound dries.
+This will go away and doesn't affect the strength of the panel, it's just affecting the surface till it evaporates.
+Wear a respirator when you're sanding that drywall mud, as it's very fine and you may want a fan in there as well.

 If you have any corners that stand on their own, like my bathroom wall corners below, then you need to add corner bead to the edges.
 It's a thin metal strip that gives strength to the corner and lets you get a sharp edge.
 You cut these with tin snips and they nail into the stud with wide head nails (Short, smaller diameter nails - even galvanized roofing nails could work); These require heavy amounts of joint compound to cover up - I went as thick as 1/4inch in some areas, but less is better.
 You can smooth out the edges later.
 Be precise when you're hammering, and try not to hit it hard enough to bend the metal inwards.
 If it bends, it's hard to get back into place.
 They don't have to be perfectly flat against the wall, but pretty close.
 You'll get the hang of it with a little practice.
 It doesn't hurt to buy an extra piece or two than you need.
 I was glad I had an extra piece!